hashicorp/vault/website/source/api/secret/consul/index.html.md

 - `name` `(string: <required>)` – Specifies the name of an existing role against which to create this Consul credential.
 This is part of the request URL.

-- `lease` `(string: "")` – Specifies the lease for this role.
-This is provided as a string duration with a time suffix like `"30s"` or `"1h"`.
-If not provided, the default Vault lease is used.

 - `policy` `(string: <required>)` – Specifies the base64 encoded ACL policy.
 The ACL format can be found in the [Consul ACL documentation](https://www.consul.io/docs/internals/acl.html).
 This is